versatiles-org/versatiles-choro/README.md

 # VersaTiles Choro

+> [!CAUTION]
+> This project is under heavy development!
+Please do not use it in production.

 **An open-source toolkit for creating, editing, and publishing choropleth maps — from raw geometries to fully interactive web visualizations.**